17 Ridiculous Dating Etiquette Rules from the 1950s

 Meet the parents

 Getting introduced to your girlfriend’s parents can be a pretty big step in a relationship.
 In the ’50s, though, it was customary for girls to introduce all dates to their parents first.
+These cheesy pick-up lines could be straight out of the fifties.

 Before you left for a date is when you should be putting on makeup.
 Primping in public was a big no-no. Check out these 18 vintage photos of what dating was really like in the 1950s.